Policy Title: Sexual Harassment Policy

 3) reverse the original decision and, if necessary, recommend sanction.

-Within 20 working days following receipt of the hearing panel’s findings and recommendations, the appropriate Executive Vice President, in consultation with the Associate Vice President for Human Resources, informs the complainant and the respondent in writing of the final disposition of the complaint.
+Within 20 working days following receipt of the hearing panel’s findings and recommendations, the Executive Vice President, in consultation with the General Counsel and Chief Human Resources Officer, informs the complainant and the respondent in writing of the final disposition of the complaint.
 If a complaint of sexual harassment is substantiated, appropriate corrective action is implemented at that time.

 The hearing panel shall follow the University’s General Grievance Hearing Procedures developed for this process.
-A copy of these procedures is available on the Human Resources Department Web site or may be obtained directly from the University Affirmative Action Officer or the Associate Vice President for Human Resources.
+A copy of these procedures is available on the Human Resources Department Web site or may be obtained directly from the University Affirmative Action Officer or the General Counsel and Chief Human Resources Officer.

 SECTION VI: Confidentiality